Repair Damaged Walls With Tips From Charleston Property Management

 One of the most common damage-repair chores that you might have to do when a tenant moves out of your Charleston rental property is to fix the holes that they negligently (or purposefully) put in the walls.
-It's almost like it doesn't really matter how good or bad of a tenant that particular renter had been, it seems like there are always holes in the walls.
+Even when you thoroughly screen your renters; it seems like there are always holes in the walls.

-Sometimes, the holes are accidental – caused by furniture and appliances during move-in or move-out.
-A dresser can do a lot of damage to a poor defenseless piece of sheet rock.
+Sometimes, the holes are accidental, caused by furniture and appliances during move-in or move-out.
+A dresser can do a lot of damage to a poor, defenseless piece of sheet rock in the wrong hands!

 Other times, the holes are due to irresponsibility; turns out that unauthorized party was a real rager, and someone ended up with their fist through a wall.
-Perhaps you even ended up with dents and dings because somebody wasn't paying attention when one of their young children decided to play with a hammer.
+Perhaps you even ended up with dents and dings because somebody wasn't paying attention when one of their young children decided to play with a hammer!

-Most often, though it's simple thoughtlessness—despite the fact that the signed lease agreement that you provided when they moved into your Charleston rental property specifically forbids your tenant from hanging pictures on the wall if it means using nails or screws, somehow your tenants thought they could get by with it.
-No big deal, right?
+Most often, though it's simple thoughtlessness—despite the fact that your renters signed a lease agreement that you provided when they moved into your Charleston rental property.
+Maybe your lease specifically forbids your resident from hanging pictures on the wall if it means using nails or screws.
+Yet somehow, your residents thought they could get away with it—no big deal, right?

-Now, they've moved out, and the damage has to be repaired during your make-ready process, if you are going to get your Charleston rental property into acceptable viewing condition for the next round of potential renters, this process also has to take place quickly to avoid losing more of your income to vacancy than is necessary.
+Now, they've moved out, and the damage has to be repaired during your make-ready Process.
+If you are going to get your Charleston rental property into acceptable viewing condition for the next round of potential renters, this process also has to take place quickly to avoid losing more of your income to vacancy than is necessary.

-It is very little consolation that you can deduct the damage from the previous tenants' security deposit, because money or not, there is still the matter of actually performing the repair.
-It's just too expensive these days to hire a handyman.
-You are just a small, independent do-it-yourself investor.
+It is very little consolation that you can deduct the damage from the previous tenants' security deposit: money or not, there is still the matter of actually performing the repair.
+It's just too expensive these days to hire a handyman when you are just a small, independent, do-it-yourself investor.
 This makes acquiring skills for rental property maintenance Charleston properties need essential for keeping your single-family homes and multi-family units in great shape.

 Most of the tools that you will need to repair the walls in your Charleston rental property should already be in your DIY toolbox.
 You probably will still have to go shopping for the project supplies.
 Because this is such a common repair/maintenance chore, it's okay if you buy a little bit more than you need this time but.
 You'll definitely need all these things again in the future.